Grief, anger, disbelief: Trump voters face Biden’s victory

 Even in less tense times, Jim Czebiniak seeks solace in hours of evening prayer.
 So when Czebiniak, an avid Trump supporter who lives in the upstate community of Knox, New York, heard that Biden had been declared the winner, he turned once again to worship in a search for answers.

 “First of all, I went to the Lord and I asked him why, why is it going like this?
 The Lord said, ‘Because I’m working on stuff.
-Just relax and let things work themselves out,'” said Czebiniak, 72, who is semi-retired from a career writing custom software.
+Just relax and let things work themselves out,'” said Czebiniak, 72, who is semiretired from a career writing custom software.

 “To quote what’s-his-name from the Rolling Stones, Mick Jagger: ’You can’t always get what you want,’” Czebiniak said.